-The Community page features links to resources including the websites of Barrington Public Schools, the Bay Spring Community Center, the Learning Center, the Land Conservation Trust, the Preservation Society Museum, the Barrington Farm School, TAP-IN, Barrington Lions Club and Bristol County Water, as well as information on the Town's history.
+The Community page features links to resources including the websites of Barrington Public Schools, the Bay Spring Community Center, the Learning Center, the Land Conservation Trust, the Preservation Society Museum, the Barrington Farm School, TAP-IN, etc.

 Barrington Heritage - Hall of Fame